By Kristin Granero

 Your commute isn’t the only area where a little multitasking can go a long way.
 “One thing that’s saved me is having a folder in my inbox marked ‘beauty events.’
 While I’m eating my breakfast or lunch, I’ll go into that folder and RSVP to events and desksides and get my calendar up to date.
-If I didn’t have that folder, event invitations would likely get lost or forgotten or not answered in a timely manner,” says Tracy Perez, beauty director at Parents.
+If I didn’t have that folder, event invitations would likely get lost or forgotten or not answered in a timely manner,” says Tracy Perez, copy manager at IT Cosmetics/L’Oréal USA.

 - They make a list (and check it twice).

 Less important than where you mark down those RSVPs is finding a solid system that works for you.
 In addition to a color-coded Google calendar, Univer insists on jotting down appointments in her Moleskin.
 “It’s where I keep my daily to-do lists, and I whip it out all the time at meetings and events to take notes.
 I love seeing everything together on paper, and honestly, nothing feels more gratifying than physically crossing things off a list,” she says.

 And when it comes to those high-priority appointments?
 Do your usual prep and then try not to sweat.
 “One thing I’ve learned working in the world of celebrities and entertainment is you have to treat interviews as any other normal conversation you’d have with your friend.
 The more comfortable and at ease they feel, the more likely you are to get better nuggets of information,” says Priscilla Rodriguez, a freelance writer and editor.

 - They play pitcher and catcher.